 It essentially breaks down like this: If you want to attain financial security contribute 25% of your net monthly income towards your net worth.
 It is very important that financial security has very little to do with being ‘rich’ but everything to do with having the resources available to have options throughout your life.

 A few notes about each.
-Paying down credit cards does not fit into the asset/liability description above.
+Paying down credit cards does not fit into the asset/liability described above.
 Credit cards are consumption.
 If you have already made errors and are carrying balances, then you need a plan to pay them down and it can be worked into a liability repayment plan.
 However, further credit card debt becomes consumption rather than a liability.

 Big expenses – trips, renovations, etc. should be paid for with funds that have been saved in advance; they should not be financed.
 The reasons are many.
 First, once you start down the ‘financing fun’ road, it can be hard to maintain discipline.
 Second, a trip paid for and fully funded is less stressful.
-Third, something you pay for as you go you tends to be better planned out and fits your budget – and studies show that planning your spending is almost as fun as the actual spending.
+Third, something you pay for as you go tends to be better planned out and fits your budget – and studies show that planning your spending is almost as fun as the actual spending.

 Building assets is then the ‘exciting’ part, right?
 “Buy, buy, sell, sell” and all that.
 Actually, it is very hard to get rich quickly and fairly easy to get rich slowly.
 Using pension plans and RRSP, TFSAs and RESPs to accomplish your family’s plans can be done well over time but the ‘get rich quick' schemes rarely work out.